nicobonder/webdevportfolio/README.md

 ## Note
 My personal portfolio as Web Developer where you have all the ways to contact me.
 I used React.js, CSS and some HTML.
 I also used the Particles.js Library.
+Feel free to open each project and see in what I have been working on.